 Physician-patient romantic relationships

-- A romantic relationship compromises the objectivity of the physician's decisions in regards to the care of that patient
+- A romantic physician-patient relationship compromises the objectivity of the physician's decisions in regard to the care of that patient.

 - Romantic relationships with former patients are also inappropriate if: